-2005 contracts for the drought tolerant crop guar remain available on the Texas South Plains through Klint Forbes, West Texas Guar, Brownfield (office, 806.637.4662).
-This year's price is \$14.50/cwt for grade #1, delivered to Rhodia, Inc., Vernon, TX.
-However, if West Texas Guar contract acres are south of Brownfield or Seagraves, inquire about delivery to either town as rail shipping is being pursued to Vernon (contract prices may be similar).
-Fuel charges may apply so call for information.
-West Texas Guar will also work with producers on low test weight guar if possible; however, remember that delayed harvest is the main culprit in diminishing test weights.
+Contracts for the drought tolerant crop guar available on the Texas South Plains through Klint Forbes, West Texas Guar, Brownfield (office, 806.637.4662).
+This year's price is \$16.00-16.50/cwt for grade #1, delivered to Brownfield.

-Growers in the eastern South Plains might also inquire for prices at Hardemann Grain, Chillicothe, 800.687.4799, which also currently quoted \$14.50/cwt. delivered to Vernon (#2, with test weight at 58-59 lbs./bu. is \$12.62/cwt.).
+Rhodia, Inc., Vernon, TX (940.552.9911) processes guar.
+Several individual agents and businesses act as contractors for Rhodia including West Texas Guar.
+Growers in the eastern South Plains might also inquire for contract prices at Hardemann Grain, Chillicothe, 800.687.4799.
 Payment terms may vary so be sure to ask.
+Delivery terms will be to Vernon.
 One caveat on guar delivery to Rhodia in Vernon, however, is what happens if test weight is 57 lbs./bu or less, which in the past has not been accepted (60 lbs./bu is standard).

 Guar is well suited for dryland production on ground that has few weed problems.
 It is tolerant of yellow herbicides (trifluralin) used in cotton production, but few other options are available for herbicides on guar (post emerge grass herbicide Select 2EC; also Sandea, a broadleaf herbicide from Gowan though activity on russian thistle, whiteweed, and lakeweed is minimal).
+A label is being sought for 2,4-DB, which in research trials appears to work well.
 Guar responds well to one or two early or mid-season irrigations of 2-3", but I have seen yields reduced by over 25% due to regular sprinkler irrigation relative to dryland production on the same field.
 This may be due to interference with pollination.
 Terry Co. data in 1999 suggested 100-125 lbs. guar per 1" irrigation water under limited sprinkler irrigation.
 Because of the deep tap root on guar, this crop, like sunflower, favors large individual irrigations relative to frequent irrigation.
-The crop can take advantage of deep subsoil moisture even though rainfall may be infrequent hence in 2005 if the crop can be established it should do well with minimal additional rainfall due to deep soil moisture in much of the South Plains.
+The crop can take advantage of deep subsoil moisture when available even though rainfall may be infrequent.
+Hence if the crop can be established it should do well with minimal additional rainfall due to deep soil moisture in much of the South Plains.

-Five varieties of guar are available, including the recent Texas Tech releases Matador and Monument, and all may be planted up to about July 4 in the South Plains although June 20th would be more favorable.
+Four varieties of guar are available, including the recent Texas Tech releases Matador and Monument, and all may be planted up to about July 4 in the South Plains although June 20th would be more favorable.
 Seed sources are pretty well limited to the contractor or Grass Seed Services in Littlefield, which oversees production of Matador and Monument.
-West Texas Guar currently maintains Kinman, Lewis, and has shifted more acreage to Santa Cruz.
-Some producers have reported field losses on Monument due to stalk breakage, but this has not been observed in Texas A&M trials.
-Also, Santa Cruz appears to have provided slightly higher test weights in the recent past.
+West Texas Guar currently maintains Kinman and Lewis.
+Some Santa Cruz might also be available.
+Some producers have reported field losses on Monument due to stalk breakage, and this variety does not hold up well if planted late and conditions turn moist (unknown disease affects pods, etc.).

 Be sure of high quality guar seed that is free of morningglories.
-Some guar seed in the past couple of years has had low germination so be sure that year of production (at least 2003) and germination are acceptable.
-Field observations in 1999 suggest that Lewis and Esser are slightly earlier in maturity than Kinman and particularly Santa Cruz.
+Some guar seed in the past couple of years has had low germination so be sure that year of production (preferably at least 2005) and germination are acceptable.
+Field observations in 1999 suggest that Lewis is slightly earlier in maturity than Kinman and particularly Santa Cruz.
 Date from the early 1980s suggest that Lewis outyields Kinman, but we are unsure of yields in Santa Cruz due to poor seed quality when variety trials were conducted in the past.
-Dryland guar yields under average conditions are about 400-1100 lbs./A, and somewhat higher for irrigated.
+Dryland guar yields under average conditions are about 400-1,000 lbs./A, and somewhat higher for irrigated.